-This sweet and sour chicken tastes sensational.
+This sweet and sour chicken tastes fantastic.
 It’s so much healthier than take-out and my family thinks it taste amazingly better!
 Although this dish is usually made with breaded, fried chicken, to make it healthy, I’m using chicken breasts chunks, adding more vegetables and pineapple plus serving over brown rice.
-The skinny for each serving, 260 calories, 4 grams of fat and 7 Weight Watchers POINTS PLUS.
+Each serving has 260 calories, 4 grams of fat and 7 Weight Watchers POINTS PLUS.
 I won’t be surprised if you end up making it several times a month.
 I do!

 Prep Time: 15 minutes

 Cook Time: 15 minutes (not including cooking brown rice)

 1 cup uncooked brown rice, I used brown Basmati rice, see shopping tip

 2 teaspoons ginger, from a jar, see shopping tip

 1 pound boneless, skinless, chicken breast, cut into ½-inch pieces

 1 (20-ounce) can pineapple chunks in juice, undrained

 ⅓ cup reduced-sodium soy sauce

 1 tablespoons seasoned rice vinegar